-It requires great self-denial and resignation of ourselves to God, to attain that state wherein we can freely cease from fighting when wrongfully invaded, if, by our fighting, there were a probability of overcoming the invaders.
-Whoever rightly attains to it does in some degree feel that spirit in which our Redeemer gave his life for us; and through Divine goodness many of our predecessors, and many now living, have learned this blessed lesson; but many others, having their religion chiefly by education, and not being enough acquainted with that cross which crucifies to the world, do manifest a temper distinguishable from that of an entire trust in God.
-In calmly considering these things, it hath not appeared strange to me that an exercise hath now fallen upon some, which, as to the outward means, is different from what was known to many of those who went before us.
+It requires great self-denial and resignation of ourselves to God to attain that state wherein we can freely cease from fighting when wrongfully invaded, if, by our fighting, there were a probability of overcoming the invaders.
+Whoever rightly attains to it does in some degree feel that spirit in which our Redeemer gave his life for us, and through Divine goodness many of our predecessors, and many now living, have learned this blessed lesson.
+But many others, having their religion chiefly by education, and not being enough acquainted with that cross which crucifies to the world, do manifest a temper distinguishable from that of an entire trust in God.
+In calmly considering these things, it hath not appeared strange to me that an exercise has now fallen upon some, which, as to the outward means, is different from what was known to many of those who went before us.

 * Christians refused to pay taxes to support heathen temples.
 See Cave’s Primitive Christianity, part Ⅲ, p.
 327.